Common pipistrelle

-The common pipistrelle (Pipistrellus pipistrellus) is a small pipistrelle microbat whose very large range extends across most of Europe, North Africa, South Asia, and may extend into Korea.
+The common pipistrelle (Pipistrellus pipistrellus) is a small pipistrelle microbat whose very large range extends across most of Europe, North Africa, South-Central Asia, and may extend into Korea.
 It is one of the most common bat species in the British Isles.
 In Europe, the northernmost confirmed records are from southern Finland near 60°N.

 In 1999, the common pipistrelle was split into two species on the basis of different-frequency echolocation calls.
 The common pipistrelle uses a call of 45 kHz, while the soprano pipistrelle echolocates at 55 kHz.
 Since the two species were distinguished, a number of other differences, in appearance, habitat and food, have also been discovered.

 Taxonomy and etymology

 It was described as a new species in 1774 by German naturalist Johann Christian Daniel von Schreber.

 Schreber initially placed it in the genus Vespertilio, calling it Vespertilio pipistrellus.

 In 1839, Keyserling and Blasius reclassified the species, naming it Vesperugo pipistrellus.

 This classification stood until 1897, when Miller placed the species into the genus Pipistrellus, where it remains as Pipistrellus pipistrellus.

 Its species name "pipistrellus" is derived from the Italian word pipistrello, which means "bat."

 The soprano pipistrelle, Pipistrellus pygmaeus, was formerly considered synonymous with the common pipistrelle.
 In 1999, it was formally split from the common pipistrelle based on differing echolocation signatures and a genetic divergence of 11%.

 Despite being different species, the common pipistrelle and the soprano pipistrelle are able to hybridize, based on genetic analysis conducted in Poland.